 - are responsible, competent, confident and creative users of information and communication technology

 At Barley lane, we use a scheme of learning called ‘Rising Stars – Switched on Computing’ in order to achieve the aims of the national curriculum.
-A range of three to five Units is taught depending on the progression of skills expected throughout each year group.
+A range of three to five units are taught depending on the progression of skills expected throughout each year group.
 Computing is taught once a week for an hour in one of our two Computing Suites.
-The national curriculum defines three clear aspects of computing curriculum: Computer Science (CS), Information Technology (IT) and Digital Literacy (DL).
-Children will be given the opportunity to develop their knowledge and understanding in each area from the early years till they reach Year 6.
-At Barley Lane, we believe that a cross-curricular approach is important when it lends itself, so when possible we will match our topics and activities with Computing.
+The new national curriculum defines three clear aspects of computing curriculum:

 Progression in computing will be assessed throughout each key stage through the children’s ability to know, apply and understand the matters, skills and processes specified in the relevant programme of study.
 We assess the children through: